devlinjunker/template.webpack.fend/src/README.css.md

 The project includes a dependency on [normalize.css](http://necolas.github.io/normalize.css/) so we can include this on each page to standardize the look and feel of the application across multiple browsers.

+## Mini CSS Extract Plugin
+The webpack config file([github](https://github.com/devlinjunker/template.webpack.fend/blob/master/webpack.config.js)) imports the `mini-css-extract-plugin` and loader to extract all css styles that have been imported into the javascript bundles created by webpack.
+This enables the stylesheets to be referenced in the HTML file separately, so they can be linked at the top of the page and loaded first and also so they can be cached in the browser to speed up page load.

 ## PostCSS
 [PostCSS](https://postcss.org/) is a javascript tool that parses and transforms the CSS files.
 The webpack config contains a reference to the `postcss-loader` so that css files can be generated during the